sivansha/adaptive-streaming/README.md

 Marius Bartholdy,
 Sivan Shani

-The course gives kmowledge and tools for image and video processing and analyzing for streaming.
+The course gives kmowledge and tools for image and video processing and analyzing aimed for streaming.

 ### subjects:
 1. video analuzing